Skip to content

 In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a visit from a govt in Russia resulting in airstrikes.

-UPDATE: Turns out it was a really complex war the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
+UPDATE: Turns out it was a really complex war65 the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
 Thus bad opsec.

-In 2017, Shia LaBeouf had a protest due to Trumps election; this resulted in a basket weaving image board using OSINT and sky patterns to figure out where a flag is.
+In 2017, Shia LaBeouf had a protest due to Trumps election; this resulted in a basket weaving image board using OSINT and [sky patterns to figure out where a flag is.

-• In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
+"In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
 Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
 A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
-The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.
+The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation (Lamoureux, Mack 2017)."66

 Digital profiling (OSINT profiling).

 Digital profiling and behavioral analysis are powerful techniques for understanding individuals based on their online activities and digital footprints.
 While these methods are often used by professionals, you can apply many of the same principles and processes yourself by following a structured approach.
+This creates possible interest and hobbies of an individual.

 Read more inside this readme on Digital Profiling